 The Best Brunch in East London

 Perching up on the 20th floor of The Collective Canary Wharf, Mthr adds epic views and a slick city edge to your brunch.
-Head up at the weekend and you'll be treated to live music with your waffles and a build your own Bloody Mary trolley.
+Head up for a market table feast with bottomless bubbles - all for £25.
+Or get hands-on with their build your own Bloody Mary trolley!

 With a strong warehouse aesthetic, a long list of cocktails and a seriously decadent menu, brunch at Bistroteque is always a winner.